nvimdev/lspsaga.nvim/README.md

 ### Custom Lsp Kind Icon and Color

-you can use the `custom_kind` option to change the default icon and color
+You can use the `custom_kind` option to change the default icon and color:

 ```lua
 -- if only change the color you can do it like